sfkleach/JinXML/Grammar.md

 # Grammar of JinXML

 ## EBNF
-This is a complete single-levl grammar for JinXML in EBNF, together with railroad diagram. courtesy of the excellent Railroad Diagram Generator.
-Many of the non-terminal names are taken from the XML specification.
+This is a complete single-level grammar for JinXML in EBN, as opposed to splitting off a tokenisation phase.
+This is illustrated with a railroad diagram, courtesy of the excellent [Railroad Diagram Generator](http://bottlecaps.de/rr/ui).
+Some of the important non-terminal names (NCName) are borrowed from the XML specification.
 Content that should be discarded is associated with D and is made up of commas, comments and whitespaces (S).

 ```
 InitialJinXML ::= Shebang?
 JinXML